MCT-master/mct-master.github.io/_posts_draft/2022-10-21-alexanj-euclidean-sequencers-pd.md

 This gives user input for number of notes and "rotation" which is an offset control.
 You can see the signal flow and the maths at work here.
 The output can be the float number or it can be taken from the "bang" to trigger something within a patch.
 This works well when connected to percussive sounds.

-The user interface allows for fast input of the limits available values.
+The user interface allows for fast input of the available values.
 Randomising these values can also yield unexpected but pleasing results.

 Expanding this concept further I have also been building sequencers for melodic purposes as well